English

 INTENT STATEMENT

 At Southwark, writing matters.
 From teaching our youngest children how to how to hold a pencil correctly to form letters and words that have meaning, to equipping our eldest children with the complex repertoire of skills needed to write effectively for a range of audiences and purposes, as well as inspiring them to find their writer’s voice and flair.
-We want our pupils to fall in love with the beauty and power that words can have.
+We want our intrinsically motivated pupils to fall in love with the beauty and power that words can have.

 We know that reading is fundamental to developing a writer’s ability, and we place a real emphasis on children learning and applying their knowledge, understanding and vocabulary, as well as embracing the evolving world of technology in how our children access learning and improve their writing.
 We endeavour to overcome any barriers in our children’s way so that every pupil can communicate to the very best of their capability, with an understanding of the importance writing holds in improving life chances.
+Most importantly, we will provide our children with opportunities for their creativity to flourish.

 ENGLISH LESSONS